 C- D Vitamin: Vitamin C is an essential vitamin known for its antioxidant properties, which are very important for strengthening the immune system.
 The findings have been obtained that high doses of intravenous vitamin C may effectively prevent the cytokine storm, especially due to COVID-19.
 This approach is widely involved in the treatment of COVID-19 disease in China.
 Combination of Vitamin C with corticosteroids and thiamine is associated with a reduced risk of various progressive organ dysfunctions, including acute kidney injury, and reduced mortality in severe sepsis and septic shock patients.
 At the same time, its contribution to the treatment seems to be contradictory due to studies reporting that vitamin C does not provide a significant clinical benefit .
 Vitamin D, which has been shown to have potential benefits in viral infections along with vitamin C, is one of the vitamins whose role has been investigated in the treatment of COVID-19.
 In a small pilot study, it was reported the low level of serum vitamin C and vitamin D in the majority of COVID-19 patients .
 Vitamin D therapy has been identified as a potential strategy to prevent or treat COVID-19.
 Vitamin D therapy has also been shown to reduce other viral respiratory infections, especially in people with vitamin D deficiency [43,44].
 Meta analysis on the effect of vitamin C and D supplementation showed the reduction of severity of COVID-19 with vitamin C and D supplementation .

-Plasma obtained from people who have recovered from the illness have high level of the antibody produced against to the infectious agent.
+Plasma obtained from people who have recovered from the illness have high level of the antibody produced agains to the infectious agent.
 These antibodies are used as a cure for disease treatment and the vulnerable people can be immunized with this passive antibody therapy .
 Due to the limited therapeutic alternatives for COVID-19 treatment, the clinicians and researchers focus on the administration of convalescent plasma (CP) .
 The plasma obtained from COVID-19 patients recovering after SARS-CoV-2 infection including neutralizing antibodies against infectious agents are given externally to the patients.
 Therefore, it has been proven to be one of the safe, effective and reliable treatment options for viral infections.
 Although it is presented as an important treatment method to prevent the disease in individuals exposed to an infective agent or at risk of infection, CP treatment has several limitations.
 In general, CP transfusion is well tolerated by all patients and although it is associated with some side effects, its clinical consequences in severe cases of COVID-19 indicate that it can be potentially beneficial.
-However, it has been reported that it can cause mild fever to allergic reactions, life-threatening bronchospasm, and transfusion-related acute lung injury.
+However, it has been reported that it can cause from mild fever to allergic reactions, life-threatening bronchospasm, and transfusion-related acute lung injury.
 Although very rare, CP administration carries the risk of transmission of various viral pathogens .
 Another important limitations are inadequate level of neutralizing antibody obtained from some patients during convalescence and short-life of the antibodies.
 About 30% of patients recovering from SARS-CoV-2 show very low antibody titers and these antibodies only persist for a short period of time, such as weeks or months.
 Also, another major limitation of CP therapy is the requirement for large infusion volumes .
 Clinical trials on CP administration showed that CP may be a safe therapy for COVID-19 and may be improved according to its limitations [46,49,50].